andrewwang247/radix-tree/README.md

 ## Testing

-Running `benchmark.cpp` executes all unit and performance tests.
+Running `benchmark.cpp` executes either unit or performance tests, depending on the build options.
 In addition, the code has been checked for memory leaks using valgrind.

 ### Unit Tests

 The `Trie` class is validated with 8 black box unit tests.
 We test the following functions.

-- Default, `initializer_list`, copy, and range constructors.
+- Default, `initializer_list`, and range constructors.
-- Destructor (recursively deletes allocations).
+- Copy and move semantics.
 - `empty`, `size`, `find`, `insert`, and `erase`.
 - Iterator increment and dereference.
 - Traversal with `begin` and `end`.